 CAMNES coordinates the US fully accredited courses of the Department of Ancient Studies (ANC) and the Department of Religious Studies (REL) of the Italian International Institute Lorenzo de' Medici (LdM).
-Founded in 1973 in Florence, and with premises also in Rome and Tuscania, LdM is one of the most wellestablished international institutions in Italy.

-Offering 500 courses in a variety of disciplines and fields of knowledge, which fall under six different Schools, LdM is furthermore approved by the US Middle States Commission on Higher Education as branch campus of Marist College.
+Founded in 1973 in Florence, and with premises also in fields of knowledge, which fall under seven different Schools, LdM is furthermore approved by the US Middle States Commission on Higher Education as branch campus of Marist College.
 The main objective of this collaboration is to create an educational and research environment where students and scholars discover and learn about the common roots of our ancient past and how these affect the dynamics of contemporary society.
 Through a strong network of institutions and universities CAMNES promotes an archaeological research program that includes courses, events, seminars, conferences, exhibitions, publications, and actively involves students, researchers, professionals and the broad public.
 Most importantly, CAMNES and LdM take part in a variety of archaeological projects both in Italy, where students approach and study prehistoric, Etruscan and Roman cultures, and abroad, where they are involved in various projects including Azerbaijan (Ganja region), Egypt (Luxor) and Jordan (Madaba).